-immediately after dosage is administered and you will not be able to resume breastfeeding for this child.
-Radioactive iodine is concentrated in the breast mild and can cause potentially severe damage to the infant if breastfeeding is continued after radioactive iodine dosing.
+If you are breastfeeding prior to administration of radioactive iodine, it is vital that you STOP after the radioactive iodine is administered and you will not be able to resume breastfeeding for this child.
+Radioactive iodine is concentrated in the breast milk and can cause potentially severe damage to the infant if breastfeeding is continued after radioactive iodine dosing.
 Radioactive iodine should not prevent breastfeeding future children.